Valérie Plante: City councillor

-2017 mayoral campaign
+Mayor of Montreal

-Valérie Plante was elected Mayor of Montreal on November 5, 2017, becoming the first woman to be elected in this position.
-Few had predicted that Plante would be able to take down the incumbent mayor, Denis Coderre, a former Liberal MP and cabinet minister, at the beginning of the campaign.
+Valérie Plante was elected mayor of Montreal on 5 November 2017, becoming the first woman to lead the city in its 375-year history.
+Few had predicted that Plante would be able to take down the incumbent mayor, Denis Coderre, a former federal Liberal MP and cabinet minister, at the beginning of the campaign.
 Plante won over voters on a promise to improve public transit, alleviate traffic woes and make the city more family friendly.
 On election day, Plante won 51 percent of the vote, compared to 46 percent for Coderre.
 Projet Montréal also won a majority of seats on the city council.

-One of Plante's key campaign planks in the 2017 municipal election was the creation of a "Pink Line", a new Montreal Metro line to improve public transit service between downtown and on two axes to the boroughs of Montréal-Nord and Lachine.
-Her election posters were hung up around Montreal to spread her mayoral ideas.
-Valérie Plante claimed that her posters were strategically placed in certain areas where she knew her ideas would easily be spread.
+One of Plante's key campaign planks in the 2017 municipal election was the creation of a "Pink line", a new Montreal Metro line to improve public transit service between downtown and on two axes to the boroughs of Montréal-Nord and Lachine.
+Plante claimed that her campaign posters were strategically placed in certain areas where she knew her ideas would easily be spread.

-2021 mayoral campaign

-Plante decisively won the November 7, 2021 against Coderre by a wider margin, taking 52 percent of the vote to his 37 percent.
-The majority of Project Montréal on council was also increased.
+Plante decisively won the 7 November 2021 against Coderre by a wider margin, taking 52 percent of the vote to his 37 percent.
+The majority of Projet Montréal on city council was also increased.
 Plante campaigned on adding 60,000 social housing units and continuing to focus on improving urban life.

+On 23 October 2024, Plante announced that she will not seek a third term in the 2025 election.